Working with Your Designer is Sometimes a Scary Process; But It Doesn't Have to Be.

 The Devil is in the Details

-When reviewing the contract for your project, make sure to ask questions even before you sign it so you know exactly what is expected of you.
+When reviewing the contract for your project, ask questions before you sign it.
+Know exactly what is expected of you.
 If you do not understand something, ask about it.
 Your designer wants you to be comfortable with every aspect of the project so things will be smooth sailing.
-If you do not ask questions and simply sign the contract and send it right back, it is guaranteed that your designer will assume you understood everything in it and that you are on board with every word, every stage, and everything that is expected of you.
-So a few weeks later when the designer asks you for content, or other assets and you don’t know anything about that, things will start to get murky.
+If you do not ask questions and simply sign the contract right away, the designer will assume you understand everything and you are on board with the entire process.
+This includes all stages of the proect and all tasks expected of you.

 It may seem like you can hire a designer and everything will magically get done, but without your guidance, you will likely never get what you want.
 Your designer won’t be able to read your mind.
 (Though that’s a skill some of us wouldn’t mind having.)

 Improve Productivity and Be Prepared for Calls and Meetings

 It’s just like the first day of school.
 Instead of pencils sharpened and fresh notebook paper, you will have a slightly different list.
 Have your questions ready.
 And there are no stupid questions, no matter what anyone tells you.
 Just because this is what your designer does for a living doesn’t mean you’re supposed to know it.
 So ask!